-Source : RGB1 Noise reduction [Off]
+Source : RGB1 [Off] Noise reduction

 This menu item allows the user to specify whether the source has noise reduction applied to it.
 This is performed by averaging the video signal over a number of fields - but ignoring areas where motion has occurred.
 If motion blurring is seen, it is recommended to turn this setting off.